Qparrot/pomodorov2/README.md

 _05.08.2019_: timer stops at 0 && right behavior for the reset button
 - The timer stopped when it reaches 0. then the circle and the state's values reboot.
 - The botton "reset" now stop the timer and reboot all the state's values.

+_06.08.2019_: Show timers in the SVG and percentages are linked to the timer
+- The session and break timers are displayed
+- The percentage value  are decremented with the right value based on the total time.

 ## Questions